xdata-skylark/libskylark/python-skylark/doc/source/ml.rst

 	* Constructing randomized approximations to Kernel functions *on the fly*
         * Using a distributed optimization solver based on Alternating Directions Method of Multipliers (ADMM)

-The full implementation is described in the following papers:
+The full implementation is described in the following paper:
 	* Sindhwani V. and Avron H., High-performance Kernel Machines with Implicit Distributed Optimization and Randomization, 2014

 Standalone Usage